ucberkeley-ee241b/ucberkeley-ee241b.github.io/README.md

 4. Check to make sure that you setup everything correctly by cloning your (currently empty) private repo into your directory of choice.
 If it works, you're good to go!
 Just delete the repo from your directory for now.
   `git clone git@github.com:ucberkeley-ee241b/your-instructional-or-bwrc-user-name.git`
   `rm -rf your-instructional-or-bwrc-user-name`

+> Note: When using SSH authentication, you need to clone/pull from **git@github.com**, and not https://github.com!

+---

 Git Cheatsheet <a name="git"></a>
 ===================